 Kourosh Ziabari

-Kourosh Ziabari is an award-winning journalist from Iran and a 2022 World Press Institute fellow with the University of St. Thomas.
-He is studying at the Columbia University Graduate School of Journalism.
+Kourosh Ziabari is an award-winning journalist based in New York and a 2022 World Press Institute fellow with the University of St. Thomas.
+He is a graduate of Columbia Journalism School with a master’s in political journalism.
 In 2022, he received the Professional Excellence Award from the Foreign Press Correspondents Association.

 Latest from Kourosh Ziabari